google/perfetto/docs/data-sources/native-heap-profiler.md

 ## Runtime profiling

-When a profiling session is started, all matching processes (by name or PID) are enumerated and profiling is enabled.
-The resulting profile will contain all allocations done between the beginning and the end of the profiling session.
+When a profiling session is started, all matching processes (by name or PID) are enumerated and are signalled to request profiling.
+Profiling isn't actually enabled until a few hundred milliseconds after the next allocation that is done by the application.
+If the application is idle when profiling is requested, and then does a burst of allocations, these may be missed.

+The resulting profile will contain all allocations done between when profiling is enabled, and the end of the profiling session.

 The resulting [ProfilePacket] will have `from_startup` set to false in the corresponding `ProcessHeapSamples` message.
 This does not get surfaced in the